Getting Organized

 • Draw a chart to get your mind around how much space you’ll need.

-• Until we’re experienced, we usually overestimate space and underestimate how much stuff have.
+• Until we’re experienced, we usually overestimate space and underestimate how much stuff we have.

 • Be prepared to get rid of stuff.